mctrl-io/mctrl/projects/android.md

 &nbsp;

 Using server-side filtering, the client only receives the data it needs and can then efficiently and locally apply their filtering, e.g. what type of courses and faculties they are interested in.
-Internally, the app caches all room plans to save time when revisiting a building.
+Additionally, the app caches all room plans to save time when revisiting a building.

 :::
 :::